Did you ever stop and notice what goes on in your mind when you’re trading – the kind of thoughts and feelings that arise?

 You’re the only one experiencing it.

 It’s in yours.
 Only yours.
 And if that thought is not fuelled with your attention, it will already have disappeared!

 In other words, what makes thoughts feel real is the kind of attention we bring to their content.

 We make our thoughts real by relating to them as if they’re events happening in the world.

 Instead of letting them [thoughts] afflict you, you could just use them as information to help steer you in the right direction, as opposed to having you react blindly or even curl up in a ball.

-Recall the trouble-thoughts I’ve listed at the beginning of this article, and now imagine how it would be like if you could operate in the markets free of these afflictions.
+Recall the thoughts I’ve listed at the beginning of this article, and now imagine how it would be like if you could operate in the markets free of these afflictions.

 [Free as in letting them appear and not being bothered by them].

-How freeing it is to know that if we do not attend to the content of our thoughts, identify with it, answer it, change it, cling to it, avert it, it literally ceases to exist.
+How freeing it is to know that if we do not attend to the contents of our thoughts, identify with them, answer them, change them, cling to them, avert them, they literally cease to exist.